Monument Mountain Hike in Great Barrington, MA: Trails, Parking, Views & Local Tips

 Views: Summit and Devil’s Pulpit provide wide vistas.
 On clear days, you may see Vermont.

-Gear & Safety Tips for Monument Mountain Hike
+Monument Mountain Gear & Safety Tips

 Wear sturdy, trail-ready footwear.
 Check out my guide to the 10 best women's hiking boots for tackling New England's slick, rocky trails.